dahuatechnologies/dahuatechnologies/README.md

 **Obs2: Project Production in Cluster AI in 3 Axis within N Dimensions using external library OpenMPI to Message Cluster AI, implements Military-Grade Security using OpenSSL within VPN and P2P Protocol and Libmicrohttpd to connected Remotelly Expert System implements Service Key API Autonomous Rotation in N times; In Secure Mode Sandbox implements Packet Sniffing with Wireshark and Tcpdump Foundations**

+**Obs3: The artificial intelligence created will be a model in binary format to use for autonomous learning; Eg: dahua.bin;**

+**Obs4: Do not confuse AI (Eg: dahua.bin) with MoE, AI Code Parts; eg:,(*.gguf) and others**

-**Obs3: IN Advanced Project AI, Development 3 Axis Artificial Intelligence Operation System Microkernel using Minix Academic 3.1.1 Source Code Base**
+**Obs5: IN Advanced Project AI, Development 3 Axis Artificial Intelligence Operation System Microkernel using Minix Academic 3.1.1 Source Code Base;**

-**Obs4: HIERARCHICAL CORRECTION VALIDATION in 3 Axis (Z,Y,X);**
+**Obs6: HIERARCHICAL CORRECTION VALIDATION in 3 Axis (Z,Y,X);**

-**Obs5: In Other Mathematically Principles in 3 Dimensions (Z,Y,X)???**
+**Obs7: In Other Mathematically Principles in 3 Dimensions (Z,Y,X)???**

-**Obs6: 3 Axis (Z,Y,X) as Vectors within N Dimensions as Neurons;**
+**Obs8: 3 Axis (Z,Y,X) as Vectors within N Dimensions as Neurons;**

-**Obs7: Starting project within 0 Axis to Infinity Axis and 0 Dimensions to Infinity Dimensions;**
+**Obs9: Starting project within 0 Axis to Infinity Axis and 0 Dimensions to Infinity Dimensions;**

-**Obs8: Using Neuro-Fuzzy to Autonomous Weights to Vectors and Decision Making to Neurons;**
+**Obs10: Using Neuro-Fuzzy to Autonomous Weights to Vectors and Decision Making to Neurons;**

-**Obs9: Neuro-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Axis/Vectors and functionality Decision Making for Dimensions/Neuro.**
+**Obs11: Neuro-Fuzzy Logic with Entropy and Mandani Inference System for Autonomous Control and Calculation Weights Axis/Vectors and functionality Decision Making for Dimensions/Neuro.**

 ---